• Download AI-Ready CX: A Leader’s Guide for Change, Adoption, and Impact for 12+ templates, tools, and more. Get e-book -->

 What Is Conversational Commerce?

-By now you may have heard the term conversational commerce.
-Aside from some catchy alliteration that, honestly, just makes it fun to say, you may not know much about it why everyone’s talking about it.
+By now, you may have heard the term conversational commerce.
+Aside from some catchy alliteration that, honestly, just makes it fun to say, you may not know much about why everyone’s talking about it.
 Let’s clear things up a bit.

 The interactions that take place are powered primarily by chatbots that process consumer messages and offer relevant responses.
 Conversational commerce takes on many forms and can take place across a multitude of channels.